 Aleksander and Lyuba Titovets will be here in Charleston for the opening of their newest exhibition called "Russian Impressionism".
 The show will open on Friday, September 1st from 5:00 until 8:00pm.
 The stunning new works will be on view through September 30th.
 The artists both received their Master of Fine Arts degrees at The St. Petersburg State University of Fine Arts in St. Petersburg, Russia.
 Several years after graduation the couple made a bold move to the United States.
 They had relatives in El Paso, Texas so that is where they moved and still reside.
 They have been extremely successful and what many would refer to as a couple that has achieved the American dream.
 Aleksander specializes in Impressionist landscape and figurative oil paintings.
 His most famous painting is unquestionably the one of First Lady, Laura Bush which was unveiled in 2008.
 The exquisite portrait hangs in the National Portrait Gallery of the Smithsonian Institution.
 Lyuba Titovets is a still life artist and also creates whimsical Russsian Folk scenes.
 She has become one of the top painters in America of this genre.
 Her works exude a vibrancy and playfulness that captivate the viewer and bring them emotionally into the scene.
 There is much detail in her scenes but her style is quite painterly.
 The new show will have a variety of American and European scenes.

 Friday, October 6th 2017 - Tuesday, October 31st 2017

 Craig Nelson European Exhibition of New Oil Paintings

 Craig Nelson Exhibition of 30 New Oil Paintings from his travels in Europe.
 Craig has been showing at Ella Walton Richardson Fine Art for 16 years.
 He brings a fresh approach to how he captures everyday people in their lives in quaint European villages as well as the more iconic places like Rome, Venice, London and Paris.
 When he travels every summer Craig typically spends part of his time teaching workshops.
-He will be offering a 3 day plein air workshop October 7th throgh 9th in conjunction with his visit to Charleston in November, 2017.
+He will be offering a 3 day plein air workshop in Charleston this October 7th throgh 9th in conjunction with his exhibition opening.
 For information please contact the gallery as space is limited to 12 participants.